Troubleshoot Issues with ksqlDB for Confluent Platform

 Verify that the source topic is populated with data

 Your query results may be empty because the Kafka source topic is not populated with data.
-Use the kcat to consume messages and print a summary:
+Use the kcat tool to consume messages and print a summary:

 docker run --network ksql-troubleshooting_default --tty --interactive --rm \